gvoronov/poetry-science-env/README.md

 # poetry-science-env

-Instrucitons for setting up a new EC2
+Instructions for setting up a new EC2

 ## Install compiler